-Thus, given any specific situation in the short run about prices and income, rationality behavior may not seems obvious in day by day consumers decisions as long they have different perceptions about daily events, ??Levinson (2007), or they may be constrained by a structure setting or context which rationality depends on, (Tversky and Kahneman (1974)), ??igerenger and Goldstein (1996), Kahneman (2003).
+Thus, given any specific situation in the short run about prices and income, rationality behavior may not seems obvious in day by day consumers decisions as long they have different perceptions about daily events, (Levinson (2007), or they may be constrained by a structure setting or context which rationality depends on, (Tversky and Kahneman (1974)), Gigerenger and Goldstein (1996), Kahneman (2003).
 But in the long run it is hard to think of persistent irrational behavior.
 Besides, as individuals have uncertainty, they realize that the way to solve such a situation it is to think about the best outcome they expect to get in the long run in which rational adaptation over time, is less costly than deviation from it.
+Marim (2016)

-Marim (2016) Therefore, the bounded rationality for consumers is the expected situation about quality and value they face in the short run, given good prices and their income levels.
-This is different to both: constraint on their short run firms 's performance, and,
+the bounded Therefore. rationality consumers is the expected situation about quality and value they face in the short run, given good prices and their income levels.
+This is different to both: